yilmazbingo/svelte-redis/NOTES/software_architecture/performance/readme.md

 - algorithms and db queries should be efficient. this is developer's job
-- efficient data structures for storages. db schema if we search something, make sure that record is indexed. use caching 2- Concurrency we have concurrent requests here. our hardware should allows us for conccurrent requests.
+- efficient data structures for storages. db schema if we search something, make sure that record is indexed. use caching 2- Concurrency we have concurrent requests here. our hardware should allow us for conccurrent requests.
 Our code should be written for concurrent execution.
-In concurrency multiple requests are executed concurrently.
 So execution each request itself should be efficient as we discussess in Efficieny topic
   3- Capacity
   If we get better hardware, we get better performance

 ## System Performance Objectives

 1- Minimize Request-response latency

 Latency is measured in time units.
 How much time a request-response spends withing a system.
 Wait/idle Time + Processing time. request goes through, web applicaton =>business application=>database
 There are some components which are not request/response based.
 If we are generating a report which reads data from a db and processed that data and makes a report.
 This kind of processs is doing `batch processing`. we have concept of batch processing time but not req/res.
 In req/res we are interested in `latency and throughput` but for batch processing we are interested in throughput only.

 2- Maximize throughput

 throughput is a measure of how many requests a system can process in a given time.
 It is a rate of request processing.
 Low latency and High Capacity increses the throughput.

 ## Performance Measurement Metrics: